Meet the Goats!

 Noel

 Noel is a special young lady.
 She was born three days after Christmas so a very special eight year old boy told me I had to name her Noel.
-Her coat is cashmere and she couldn’t be softer if she was a cotton ball.
-She’s a quiet sole and prefers to just be brushed and sit next to you.
+Her coat couldn’t be softer if she was a cotton ball.
+She’s a quiet soul and prefers to just be brushed and sit next to you.
 No wild adventures for this girl, just love and pets.

-It all started in June 2022 when I brought home two tiny, three-day-old Nigerian Dwarf goats.
-These little bottle babies needed extra care because their mamas had multiple births and couldn’t feed them all.
-From the moment I held them, I was in love!
+It all began in June 2022 with two tiny, three-day-old Nigerian Dwarf goats and one very smitten human (that’s me!).
+These sweet bottle babies needed extra TLC because their mamas had their hooves full with multiple births.
+From the moment I held them, it was love at first bleat.

-At work, word would spread fast whenever I had the goats outside.
-In minutes, people would come running to cuddle, feed, and snap selfies with them.
-Even a local judge couldn’t resist holding Smokey—though I did warn her about the potential for an unexpected surprise.
-Her response?
-“It’s worth it!”
+At my workplace, word would spread like wildfire whenever the goats made an appearance.
+Within minutes, people were lining up to cuddle, feed, and take selfies.
+Even a local judge couldn’t resist holding little Smokey.
+I jokingly warned her about the potential for a “goat gift,” but she just smiled and said, “It’s worth it!”

-Now, I get to share this joy with you—whether it’s a birthday bash, a bachelorette party, a corporate event, or even a relaxing goat yoga session.
-Nigerian Dwarfs are my favorite breed because of their friendly personalities, perfect size, and yes, their famously rich milk.
-But most of all, they’re experts in spreading happiness!
+Today, I get to share that magic with you—whether it's a birthday party, bachelorette bash, corporate event, or a peaceful goat yoga session.
+Nigerian Dwarfs are my go-to breed: small, sweet, endlessly friendly, and yes, producers of the most amazing milk.
+But more than anything, they’re happiness experts in tiny hooves.

-So if you're looking to add a unique, unforgettable experience to your next event—full of laughter, cuddles, and maybe even a little playful mischief—Snow Peak Goat Adventures is ready to bring the fun straight to you!
+So, if you’re looking to add some lighthearted fun, unforgettable cuddles, and a little bit of goat-powered mischief to your next gathering—Snow Peak Goat Adventures is ready to bring the bleat-tastic joy straight to you!